minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 not the actual state, I am controlling for some differences within the US, such as culture and migration, but not making the model so strict as to account for all differences in states.
-By controlling for years, on the other hand, time-variant differences such as environmental perception or enviornmental disasters are not taken out of context and compared with years with little environmental happenings.
+By controlling for years, on the other hand, time-variant differences such as environmental perception or odisasters are not taken out of context and compared with years with little environmental happenings.

 In a stricter version, I fix for year and state.
 This provides more accurate results on the geographical level.
 As mentioned above in @contributions-success,